Latin rights: Under the Empire

 Following the great spate of colonial settlements under Julius Caesar and Augustus, the ius Latii was used more as a political instrument that aimed at integration of provincial communities via their local leadership.
 Latin status included the acquisition of Roman citizenship upon the holding of municipal magistracy (ius adipiscendae civitatis per magistratum), which presumed a trajectory of development that would carry at least the local magistrates along the path to the institution of a Roman-style community.
 In AD 123, the emperor Hadrian made a key modification to Latin rights.
 He introduced Latium maius ("greater Latin [rights]"), which conferred Roman citizenship on all the decurions of a town, as distinguished from Latium minus, which conferred it only on those who held a magistracy.

 The acquisition of ius Latii was wholly dependent on imperial gift.
 This beneficence could span the whole range from grants to individuals to awards made to whole towns, and could even be applied to an entire population, as when Emperor Vespasian gave the ius Latii to all of Hispania in AD 74.
-Although this decree could encompass whole cities, it is important to note that it did not necessarily entail the establishment of a municipium (self-governing town).
+Although this decree could encompass whole cities, it did not necessarily entail the establishment of a municipium (self-governing town).
 Often, as in Hispania, formal municipia might have been constituted several years after the initial grant.